VOLTTRON/volttron/README.md

         If no config file is provided, the script will prompt for hostname (or IP address), port, vhost and list of topics for each remote instance you would like to add.
-Hostname provided should match the hostname in the SSL certificate of the upstream server.
 For bi-directional data flow, we will have to run the same script on both the nodes.

     b.
 Create a user in the subscriber node with username set to publisher instance's